-See application note AN-1197 (SNVA038) for detailed information on selecting inductors for buck converters.
-For a quick-start, the designer may refer to the nomographs provided in Figure 28 to Figure 30.
-To give designers more options of available inductors, the nomographs provide the required inductance and also the energy in the core expressed in microjoules (μ J), as an alternative to just prescribing custom parts.
+See Application Note AN-1197 (SNVA038) for detailed information on selecting inductors for buck converters.
+For a quick-start, the designer may refer to the nomographs provided in Figure 29 to Figure 31.
+To give designers more options of available inductors, the nomographs provide the required inductance and also the energy in the core expressed in microjoules ( $\mu J$ ), as an alternative to just prescribing custom parts.
 The following points must be highlighted:

-- 1. The Energy values shown on the nomographs apply to steady operation at the corresponding x-coordinate (rated maximum load current).
-However, under start-up, without soft start, or a short circuit on the output, the current in the inductor will momentarily/repetitively hit the current limit I{CLIM} of the device, and this current could be much higher than the rated load, I{LOAD}.
+1. The energy values shown on the nomographs apply to steady operation at the corresponding x-coordinate (rated maximum load current).
+However, under start-up, without soft start, or a short circuit on the output, the current in the inductor will momentarily or repetitively hit the current limit ICLIM of the device, and this current could be much higher than the rated load, ILOAD.
 This represents an overload situation, and can cause the inductor to saturate (if it has been designed only to handle the energy of steady operation).
 However, most types of core structures used for such applications have a large inherent air gap (for example, powdered iron types or ferrite rod inductors), so the inductance does not fall off too sharply under an overload.
-The device is usually able to protect itself by preventing the current from exceeding I{CLIM}.
-However, if the DC input voltage of the regulator is over 40 V, the current can slew up so fast under core saturation that the device may not be able to act fast enough to restrict the current.
-The current can then rise without limit until the device destructs.
-Therefore to ensure reliability, it is recommended, that if the DC Input Voltage exceeds 40 V, the inductor must ALWAYS be sized to handle an instantaneous current equal to I{CLIM} without saturating, irrespective of the type of core structure/material. - 2.
-The energy under steady operation is calculated in Equation 2:
+The device is usually able to protect itself by preventing the current from exceeding ICLIM.
+However, if the DC input voltage to the regulator is over 40 V, the current can slew up so fast under core saturation that the device may not be able to act fast enough to restrict the current.
+The current can then rise without limit until the device is destroyed.